Canon EOS IX

 A lens mount may be a screw-threaded type, a bayonet-type, or a breech-lock type.
 Modern camera lens mounts are of the bayonet type, because the bayonet mechanism precisely aligns mechanical and electrical features between lens and body, unlike screw-threaded mounts.

-Lens mounts of competing manufacturers (Canon, Nikon, Pentax, Sony etc.) are always incompatible.
-In addition to the mechanical and electrical interface variations, the flange focal distance can also be different.
+Lens mounts of competing manufacturers (Canon, Leica, Nikon, Pentax, Sony etc.) are always incompatible.
+In addition to the mechanical and electrical interface variations, the flange focal distance (distance from the mechanical rear end surface of the lens mount to the focal plane) is also different.

 Lens construction